Alistair Johnston: International career

 Johnston accepted an invitation to the Canada national team camp in January 2021.
 He made his debut for Canada on March 25, 2021, as a 69th-minute substitute against Bermuda in the first round of 2022 FIFA World Cup qualifying.
 He scored his first goal for his country in the following match, an 11–0 win against the Cayman Islands, which became the largest victory in the team's history.

 In June 2021, Johnston was named to the 60-man preliminary squad for the 2021 CONCACAF Gold Cup, and on July 1 he was named to the final squad.

 In November 2022, Johnston was called up to Canada's squad for the 2022 FIFA World Cup, where he played in all three of Canada's matches.
 In June 2023, he was named to Canada's 23-man squad for the 2023 CONCACAF Nations League Finals.

 In June 2024, Johnston was named in Canada's squad for the 2024 Copa América.
 Following the conclusion of the competition, he was named in the Team of the Tournament, being the only non-South American player included.
+In July 2025, Johnston was called up to Canada's squad for the 2025 CONCACAF Gold Cup.

+In May 2026, Johnston was named to Canada's 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Johnston's younger brother, Malcolm, is also a soccer player and was selected in the first round of the 2023 MLS SuperDraft by New York City.
+Johnston's younger brother, Malcolm, is also a football player and was selected in the first round of the 2023 MLS SuperDraft by New York City.

-Johnston proposed to his girlfriend, Peyton Pesavento, in July 2024.
+Johnston proposed to his girlfriend in July 2024.